openstack/openstack-manuals/doc/arch-design/source/specialized-software-defined-networking.rst

 overlay network or a layer-3 agent.
-If the controller resides within an OpenStack installation, it may be necessary to build an ML2 plug-in and schedule the controller instances to connect to tenant VLANs that they can talk directly to the switch hardware.
+If the controller resides within an OpenStack installation, it may be necessary to build an ML2 plug-in and schedule the controller instances to connect to project VLANs that they can talk directly to the switch hardware.
 Alternatively, depending on the external device support, use a tunnel that terminates at the switch hardware itself.